ccrismancox/IO_TugOfWar/readme.md

 nohup bash replicateAppendix.sh &
 ```
 respectively.
 Note the use of `nohup` allows you to let these run in the background for as long as needed.
 This can be useful if you're replicating this on a remote device.
+Tables and Figures will be exported to the correct folders and any on-screen text will be collected within the file `nohup.out`.
 Alternatively, the command
 ```bash
 nohup bash replicateAll.sh &